karacomak/ML/README.md

  * Experiment file contains experiments (such as fusion models or results with best parameters) which are required by the mentor of course.

-## How to produce new experiments and see them
+## How to produce new experiments.
 All the classifiers and experiments has a basic guide.

     python project/<classifier_file>.py --help